mstmhsmt/rse/README.md

 * `argouml-variant-features_abbr.json`: correspondence between variant IDs and abbraviated features for ArgoUML-SPL
 * `*.txz`: archives of source code files (also contained in the docker images)

 ## Description

 This is a replication package of the experiments conducted for the paper "_Phylogenetic Analysis of Reticulate Software Evolution_" by Akira Mori and Masatomo Hashimoto.
+The source code is available at a [GitHub repository](https://github.com/mstmhsmt/rse).

 The experiments ware conducted on the following projects.